kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 ### Why Existing Solutions Are Insufficient

-1. [MaxUnavailable](https://github.com/kubernetes/enhancements/issues/961) Doesn't Address the Core Issue.
+1. [MaxUnavailable](https://github.com/kubernetes/enhancements/issues/961) doesn't address the core issue.
     The `maxUnavailable` option in `RollingUpdate` strategy allows multiple pods to be updated simultaneously, but its behavior depends on `podManagementPolicy`.

     ```yaml